yamasampo/bibmanager/README.md

 comma (Talbert2022-wc in this example).
 The citekey should be assigned uniquely to entries in a BibTex file.
 This script checks this.

-- Other data follows after citekey and is formatted as a list of field and value pairs.
-Field and value are separated by = sign, and there are standard field types (ref.
-3).
+- Other properties follows citekey and are listed as pairs of field and value.
+Field and value are separated by = sign.

-There are many other specifics in BibTex format but please refer to others' explanations.
+There are many other specifics in BibTex format and please refer to others' explanations for details.
 I found [articles by PaperPile] very informative.

-This Python script parses a BibTex file (obtain entry type, citekey and other data), creates "note" field if it does not exist, and adds citekey to the "note" field.
-In the output file, the sample entry above is shown like this,
+Below shows what you will find in an output file if you input the BibTex sample above.
+Since the input does not have `note` field, it is created, and citekey "Talbert2022-wc" is added to the `note` field with prefix "221017_PaperPile_citekey: ".

 ```
 @ARTICLE{Talbert2022-wc,